natnael-kiros/natnael-kiros/README.md

 - 🌍 Based in Ethiopia
 - 💻 Proficient in multiple programming languages including Python, Dart, C, C++, Java, and JavaScript.
 - 🎓 Experienced in developing applications using frameworks like Flutter, Vue.js, Node.js, Django, and Kivy.
-- 📈 Currently seeking job opportunities in programming, with a willingness to learn new languages and technologies.

 ## 🛠️ Technologies & Tools